 Topics to be Covered: The class will cover the following topics: Overview of computational perception.
-Tutorials on Matlab, open computer vision (openCV), and speech recognition packages.
+Tutorials on Matlab and open computer vision (openCV).
 Basic image processing.
 Image filtering.
 Color and movement detection.
 Tracking techniques, including Kalman filters and particle filters.
 Face detection and face recognition: eigenfaces, cascades, and neural network-based approaches.
 Audio processing and speech segmentation.
 DFT and FFT.
+IDFT and IFFT.
+The spectrum of a signal.
 Audio filtering.
 Auditory feature extraction.
 Sound classification and recognition.
+The sense of self.
 Hidden Markov models for activity recognition and speech recognition.
 Gesture recognition.